jyxi7676/STtools/doc/fileformats.md

 # Input File formarts
 ## Step 1
 * --first-fq: FASTQ.GZ file.
 The first N bases are HDMIs.
-Coordinates information of HDMIs  is stored in the header of FASTQ.GZ file.
+Coordinates information (lane, tile, X and Y) of HDMIs  is stored in the header of FASTQ.GZ file.
+Please click the [FASTQ file format](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/FileFormat_FASTQ-files_swBS.htm) for more details.
+An example of our sample data is shown below:
 <p align="center">
     <img src="./firstseq.png" width="800" height="400" />
 </p>